openwdl/wdl/versions/development/SPEC.md

 /bin/mycmd /path/to/c.txt
 ```

-In general, it's invalid to supply an expression of optional type `T?` for a non-optional input or variable of type `T`, as the latter cannot accept `None`.
+It's invalid (a static validation error) to supply an expression of optional type `T?` for a non-optional input or variable of type `T`, as the latter cannot accept `None`.
 (The idiom `select_first([expr, default])` coerces `expr : T?` to `T` by substituting `default : T` when `expr` is undefined; if `default` is omitted, then the coercion fails at runtime.)
-Similarly, an `Array[T]` expression does not satisfy an `Array[T]+` input.

-These constraints also apply to function arguments, with exceptions for string concatenation, described below, and the equality/inequality operators `==` and `!=`, which can compare two values of types differing only in their quantifiers, considering `None` equal to itself but no other value.
+This constraint propagates into compound types, so for example an `Array[T?]` expression doesn't satisfy an `Array[T]` input.
+It also applies to function arguments, with exceptions for string concatenation, described below, and the equality/inequality operators `==` and `!=`, which can compare two values of types differing only in their quantifiers, considering `None` equal to itself but no other value.

-Quantifiers may apply within compound types; for example, if `a : Array[T?]+`, then `a[0] : T?`.
+The nonempty array quantifier `Array[T]+` isn't statically validated in the same way, but rather as a runtime assertion: binding an empty array to an `Array[T]+` input or function argument is a runtime error.
 An array type can be both non-empty and optional, `Array[T]+?`, such that the value can be `None` or a non-empty array, but not the empty array.
-(Reliance on this subtle distinction is discouraged, but it arises from other constructs such as a conditional call with an `Array[T]+` output.)

 ## Interpolating and concatenating optional strings

 Interpolations with `~{}` and `${}` accept optional string expressions and substitute the empty string for `None` at runtime.

-String concatenation with the `+` operator has special typing properties.
+Within interpolations, string concatenation with the `+` operator has special typing properties to facilitate formulation of command-line flags.
 When applied to two non-optional operands, the result is a non-optional `String`.
 However, if either operand has an optional type, then the concatenation has type `String?`, and the runtime result is `None` if either operand is `None`.
-These unusual semantics facilitate command-line flag interpolation.
-Consider this task:
+To illustrate how this can be used, consider this task:

 ```wdl
 task test {